 Looking at someone’s work tells you more than a CV ever will.

-For the last few candidates, we’ll provide a task that is similar to what they would encounter within the team.
-This assignment takes up to one day and is paid for.
+For a few candidates, we’ll provide a task that is similar to what they would encounter within the team.
+Most of the time, this assignment takes a couple of hours.
+At most, it'll take up to one day.

 When reviewing the finished work, we aren’t looking for perfection.
-Time was scarce.
-And the context was insufficient.
+We know the assignment might be challenging within the time constraint.
+And thanks to Murphy's Law, it's hard to do as much as we think we can.
 What we’re looking for is to understand the thought process and how they tackle problems.

 The best part :) As soon as we know, we schedule a call to share the good news and get into the nitty-gritty of joining our team.
 In particular, we offer: